AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Bundling homeowner’s or renter’s insurance.

-• Owning a Tesla that’s less than 3 years old.
+• Owning a Tesla that’s less than three years old.

 • Driving fewer miles.

-Additionally, USAA has a superior rating of A++ for financial stability from AM Best, meaning you can trust this insurer to pay for a Tesla auto claim (which can be pricey).
-Bottom line: In the event you need to file a claim for your Tesla or interact with a representative for another reason, rest assured that you’ll receive high-quality service.
+USAA has a superior rating of A++ for financial stability from AM Best, meaning you can trust this insurer to pay for a Tesla auto claim (which can be pricey).
+In addition, it has an AA+rating from Standard and Poor’s, as of the most recent review date: May 24, 2023.
+Bottom line: in the event you need to file a claim for your Tesla, expect to get reimbursed, as this is an extremely financially stable company.

 Roadside Assistance